Plandroid Help Documentation

 You can edit the price or the label of any part in the catalog using the context menu items Edit Catalog Price or Edit Catalog Label on a part in the (bottom) part selection window.
 Although you can also edit the individual label on any part in the design canvas, editing the label of a part in the catalog itself will affect all new copies of that part added.

-If you have selected a drawn part such as ducting or piping, you can also use the Catalog Edit Colour context menu item to specify the colour you want that part to be drawn in.
+If you have selected a user-drawn part such as ducting or piping, you can also use the Catalog Edit Colour context menu item to specify the colour you want that part to be drawn in.

 Using Custom Auto-Added Parts